Erasmus +

 During the course, 3 or 4 seminars will be convened, either by the instructor of the course or by guest lecturers.
 Students will be asked to prepare in advance by reading some additional materials on a specific topic touched upon during the lectures and to engage actively in the discussion in class.

-• The course aims to provide knowledge about international labour law and its main source, that is the International Labour Organisation (ILO).
-The course is structured in two parts.
+i) knowledge about international labour law and its main source, that is international labour standards adopted by the International Labour Organisation (ILO) and

 • International Taxation Law - 6 ECTS - (Professor Marco Greggi, 2nd Semester) - course code 55540